WishKuo/WonderLab/Software_Doc/Unity/Stage2_Whistle.md

 # `WhistleController.cs`
 This script should be added in the main game scene which has to be active at the very beginning of the game.

-It gets the input from the midi keyboard.
+It reads the input from the midi keyboard.
 We are using the package [MidiJack: MIDI input plugin for Unity](https://github.com/keijiro/MidiJack).
 Current project has already imported the package.

 ## Variables
 ### Needed to assign